Chinua Achebe: Nigeria-Biafra War (1967–1970)

 In May 1967, the southeastern region of Nigeria broke away to form the Republic of Biafra; in July the Nigerian military attacked to suppress what it considered an unlawful rebellion.
 The Achebe family narrowly escaped disaster several times during the war, including a bombing of their house.
-During August 1967, Okigbo was killed fighting in the war.
+In August 1967, Okigbo was killed fighting in the war.
 Achebe was shaken considerably by the loss; in 1971 he wrote "Dirge for Okigbo", originally in the Igbo language but later translated to English.

 As the war intensified, the Achebe family was forced to leave Enugu for the Biafran capital of Aba.
 He continued to write throughout the war, but most of his creative work during this time took the form of poetry.
 The shorter format was a consequence of living in a war zone.
 "I can write poetry," he said, "something short, intense more in keeping with my mood [...]
 All this is creating in the context of our struggle."
 Many of these poems were collected in his 1971 book Beware, Soul Brother.
 One of his most famous, "Refugee Mother and Child", spoke to the suffering and loss that surrounded him.
 Dedicated to the promise of Biafra, he accepted a request to serve as foreign ambassador, refusing an invitation from the Program of African Studies at Northwestern University in the US.
-Meanwhile, their contemporary Wole Soyinka was imprisoned for meeting with Biafran officials, and spent two years in jail.
+Meanwhile, their contemporary Wole Soyinka was imprisoned for meeting with Biafran officials and spent two years in jail.
 Speaking in 1968, Achebe said: "I find the Nigerian situation untenable.
 If I had been a Nigerian, I think I would have been in the same situation as Wole Soyinka is—in prison."
-In his ambassador role, Achebe traveled to European and North American cities to promote the Biafra cause.
+In his ambassador role, Achebe travelled to European and North American cities to promote the Biafra cause.